-Advanced Serial Data Logger can manipulate with many serial ports in the same time (up to 255 serial ports).
+Advanced Serial Data Logger can manipulate with many serial ports at the same time (up to 255 serial ports).

 You can open serial ports in Advanced Serial Data Logger software in two modes:

-If one or more port are configured already, then Advanced Serial Data Logger is opening these ports and starting logging.
+If one or more ports are configured already, then Advanced Serial Data Logger is opening these ports and starting logging.
 If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1.1.1).
-But, before you should configure serial port parameters.
-For minimization of configuration we combined serial ports with same settings to the "Configuration".
+However, before you should configure serial port parameters.
 The configuration can include one or more serial ports with identical settings.
 For example, if you have many identical devices, that connected to different serial ports, then you can specify port numbers in one configuration only.
-But, if you want to use serial port with different settings, then you should create more than one configurations.
+However, if you want to use a serial port with different settings, then you should create more than one configuration.